lqiu96/protobuf-test-cases/README.md

 These APIs can be enabled via: https://cloud.google.com/service-usage/docs/enable-disable

-4. Once all the above is configured, run `mvn test -Pall` to run through all the test cases.
+4. Once all the above is configured, run `mvn clean install -Pall` to run through all the test cases.

 # Modules
 The following modules are configured to test a matrix of potential customer environments.